aurollan/Embedded_C_STM32F3/readme_ld_script.md

 .bss:
 	Uinitialized global and static variable

-The linker script will tell linker how to organize each section this is why we find all this information in the script.
+The linker script will tell the linker executable how to organize each section this is why we find all this information in the script.

 Key for reading:
 - _s = start